-B. Legal liability for developers who collateralize the certificate of a resident's home to the bank
+3.2 Legal liability for developers who collateralize the certificate of a resident's home to the bank

-One civil case requires a legal relationship, both contractual and noncontractual (non-contractual) legal relations.
-The legal relationship resulting from an agreement requires that the parties from the outset want a certain legal outcome, and the law guarantees that it will happen.
-Conversely, in noncontractual legal relations, the legal implications are determined by the law, not by the parties intentions.
+One civil case requires a legal relationship, both contractual and non-contractual (non-contractual) legal relations.
+The legal relationship resulting from an agreement requires that the parties from the outset want a specific legal outcome, and the law guarantees that it will happen.
+Conversely, in non-contractual legal relations, the legal implications are determined by the law, not by the parties' intentions.

 In the example studied by the author, the legal relationship between the Developer or Developer and the consumer of the buyer of the residence is based on or derived from a contract (contract).
 So, if the deed or achievement does not match what was promised, it is a default, also called a default.
 Nevertheless, in the context of dissecting the case that the author is reviewing, it should be noted that in the author's opinion, what happens, in this case, is not a default despite the binding agreement.
-However, if the author examines, the Developer bears legal responsibility for the torts committed by him.
-Violet
+However, if the author examines it, the Developer bears legal responsibility for the torts committed by him.
+Violet Garden housing is an emerging case in which a customer buys a house from a PT.
+Nusuno Karya, namely Violet Garden housing, uses 2 (two) kinds of payments: cash with developers/developers and KPR with Bank BRI and BTN.